JuliaDynamics/DynamicalSystems.jl/docs/src/definition/discrete.md

 BigDiscreteDS
 ```
 ---
-This system is identical to [`ContinuousDS`](@ref) as far as definition is concerned.
-All operations are done in place, and the type is immutable.
-The same suggestions
-about using Functors and initialized Jacobians also apply here.

-See the source code of the pre-defined [coupled standard maps](definition/systems#DynamicalSystemsBase.Systems.coupledstandardmaps) for an example of a `BigDiscreteDS` definition.
+The source code of the pre-defined [coupled standard maps](definition/systems#DynamicalSystemsBase.Systems.coupledstandardmaps) can
+serve as an example of a `BigDiscreteDS` definition *(we do not show it here because it is very large*).

+Just keep in mind that the equations of motion for `BigDiscreteDS` are of the
+form `eom!(xnew, xold)`; in-place with the mutated argument *first*, in contrast
+to the continuous case.
+The same story goes for the Jacobian function!

 ## Low-dimensional